miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 in just such-and-such a format, and therein lies the bridge between two worlds.
 If you state a database insert instruction in just such a way, it will occur.

+## Teaching an AI to Understand It Can Do Database Stuff

 I've gotten that far.
 The C of CRUD.
 My local LLM is trained on that.
 Or rather, I can get new instantiated instances of it up to speed quick, given it's immutable start-up state, a big part of what makes the state of AI today what it is.
 These things are cookie cutter models from which we use the concept like it exits in object oriented design patterns to think about.

+## Models Are Trained from Scratch After Each Process Restart

 Each running entity instance that you're talking about only survives until a process restart.
 Then you've got to train it from scratch in recent